 After researching this a bit, it was interesting where I found the best advice.
 The Weather Channel, and several insurance agencies seemed to provide the most logical ones.
 Many ideas center around concepts that make sense for being a responsible car owner.

-What to do
+What to do when stranded:

-Have a survival kit in your car.
+- Have a survival kit in your car.
 Create one for the types of situations you could find yourself.
 It should include extra gloves, water, a flashlight, a blanket, a cell phone charger, and an ice scraper just to name a few items.

-Stay inside the vehicle with your seatbelt connected.
+- Stay inside the vehicle with your seatbelt connected.
 By staying in place you avoid exposure to the elements, which can put you at risk for hypothermia, frostbite, and getting lost.
 Your seatbelt is Continue Reading…